kihenkel/file-tree-crawler/README.md

 ### Usage as standalone application (`cli.js`)
 You can execute the standalone application using node and `cli.js`.
 Generated JSON files will be saved in a `results` folder.
-Make sure to create that folder in this repository:

-`mkdir results`

 #### Flags
 | Flag(s)  | Description |